nirvanasupermind/tachyon/README.md

 # Compilaton

-To compile on Unix, navigate to the Eris directory and run
+To compile on Unix, navigate to the folder where Eris is installed and run

 ```
 source build.sh